frostbone25/Unity-Improved-Box-Projected-Reflections/README.md

 Using a beveled box projection with an adjustable bevel factor.
 Idea is to smooth out the sharp edges you'd get with the classic method.
 Has artifacts at high bevel values.

-### TODO:
+### TODO/Ideas:

 - Use Blue Noise for better perceptual quality.
-- Use reflection cubemap luminance for better ray allocation.
 - Use mips to reduce samples/noise.
 - Animated noise.
 - Quad Intrinsics?
+- Use reflection cubemap luminance for better ray allocation?

 ## Results